 When asked if this role was “life-changing” Chanel answered with an emphatic sigh.
 “Yes,” she said.
 “Every night, I am changed and I discover something else, a different way to phrase something.”
 This may not be only life changing but career changing for this already accomplished star!

-“Lady Day at Emerson’s Bar & Grill” will run at ZACH Topfer Theatre through April 30, 2017.
+“Lady Day at Emerson’s Bar & Grill” has been extended through June 11, 2017 at the Kleberg Theatre.
 More information is available here.